 The Canadian Nuclear Safety Commission Cost Recovery Fees Regulations (Regulations) provide a mechanism for the CNSC to set the hourly rate in order to recover full costs.
-The hourly rate effective April 1, 2022 remains at $270/hour.
+The hourly rate effective April 1, 2023 is $275/hour.

 In addition to the hourly rate, the Regulations set the formulas used to determine both the annual and one-time initial application assessment fees related to licences for nuclear substances and radiation devices, along with licences for Class II nuclear facilities and prescribed equipment.

 The formulas set both base and variable hours that are used to determine fees for the various licence categories and use types.
-For 2022–23, most formulas will remain the same as those applied in 2021–22 with the exception of dosimetry services, for which an administrative correction was needed.
-The change to that formula will result in a slight increase in the number of hours to which the annual fee applies.
-Therefore, your fees will not increase from 2021–22 unless you hold a dosimetry licence or there was a change in the number of locations or devices.
+For 2023-24, formulas will remain the same.
+Therefore, your fees will not increase from 2022-23 unless there was a change in the number of locations or devices.

 - Read the FAQs on the base and variable hour adjustment